kazurayam/SeleniumTestInJavaBackedByDockerContainer/README.md

 -   The URL is served by a process on the localhost, in which a Docker Container runs using a docker image that I prepared.

--   The web app was developed in Python language by the Pallets project, is published at [flaskr tutorial](https://flask.palletsprojects.com/en/2.0.x/tutorial/)
+-   The web app was developed in Python language by the Pallets project, is published at <https://flask.palletsprojects.com/en/2.0.x/tutorial/>

 -   This test automates running and stopping a Docker Container using the well-known commandline commands: `docker run`, `docker ps` and `docker stop`.